Skip to main content

 • generate employer interest in their brand

-LinkedIn and Networking: Pathways to Meaningful Connections (50 minutes)
+LinkedIn and Networking: Pathways to Meaningful Connections (30 minutes)

-This workshop covers both Networking and LinkedIn as pathways to meaningful connections to further students' career development.
+This presentation covers both Networking and LinkedIn as pathways to meaningful connections to further students' career development.
 LinkedIn is presented as a professional social networking resource.
 Both Networking and LinkedIn are featured as the means by which students can showcase their skills, experience, and accomplishments to build, share, and maintain their professional network.

 This session will cover: